luizbgomide/EclipsePhase2e-ptbr/src.clean_html/16/21-robots.md

 **Docbot:** These wheeled medical robots are designed to tend to and transport injured or sick people.
 They carry a fabber for medical supplies and pharmaceuticals, miscellaneous medical gear, a secure container for carrying heads, and 4–8 articulated arms for conducting remote surgery.
 They are often loaded up with healing spray and meds (acquired separately).

 **Retriever:** Designed much like a smaller flying car with a pair of manipulator arms, this bot handles search-and-rescue ops.
 It tracks down survivors and rescues them from dangers, carrying the injured back to safety.
-It can hold one mediumsized transhuman.
+It can hold one medium-sized transhuman.

 ## Personal Bots